PrefectHQ/prefect/docs/ui/flows-and-tasks.md

 On this page you can also:

 - Copy the ID of the flow or delete the flow from the API by using the command button to the right of the flow name.
 Note that this does not delete your flow code.
 It only removes any record of the flow from the Prefect API.
-- Pause a schedule for a deployment by using the slider control.
+- Pause a schedule for a deployment by using the toggle control.
 - Copy the ID of the deployment or delete the deployment by using the command button to the right of the deployment.

 ## Inspect a flow run